We have five factories and 19 years of experience in plant extracts

 - Hormonal medications: Bioflavonoids may affect the metabolism of certain hormones, leading to potential interactions with hormonal medications.

-Always consult your healthcare provider before taking Citrus bioflavonoids if you are on any medications.
+Always consult your healthcare provider before taking citrus bioflavonoids if you are on any medications.

 9.3 Pregnancy and Breastfeeding

-The safety of Citrus bioflavonoids during pregnancy and breastfeeding has not been well-established.
+The safety of citrus bioflavonoids during pregnancy and breastfeeding has not been well-established.
 It is recommended to avoid or limit their use during these periods until more research is available.

 9.4 High Doses and Toxicity